tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 curl provides a generic, language agnostic way to demonstrate HTTP requests and responses.
 Users can see the format of the request, including any headers and other parameters.
 Your users can translate this into the specific format for the language they're using.

-## REST APIs follow the same model of the web
+## Try using curl to GET a web page

-One reason REST APIs are so familiar is because REST follows the same model as the web.
+As [mentioned earlier](docapis_what_is_a_rest_api.html#the-web-itself-follows-rest), one reason REST APIs are so familiar is because REST follows the same model as the web.
 When you type an `http` address into a browser address bar, you're telling the browser to make an HTTP request to a resource on a server.
 The server returns a response, and your browser converts the response to a more visual display.
 But you can also see the raw code.

-## Try using curl to GET a web page

 To see an example of how curl retrieves a web resource, open a terminal and type the following: